monarc-project/ansible-ubuntu/README.md

 ```

 In the section ``[dev]``, ``FO`` should be resolved by the internal DNS.
 It is
 the internal name of the front office server.
+Same for the other servers.
+If
+you can not change the internal DNS, it is possible to handle this thanks to
+the file ``/etc/hosts`` of the system.

 The variable *monarc\_sql\_password* is the password for the SQL database
 on the BO.
 Ansible will use it in order to create a new SQL user on the back